fbraem/mqweb/docs/configure.md

    &lt;channelName&gt; is the name of the server connection channel.
 When no channel property is set, *SYSTEM.DEFAULT.SVRCONN* will be used as default.

+   > The default channel should be *SYSTEM.DEF.SVRCONN*.
+This will be solved in version 0.0.10

 Default Queuemanager
 --------------------